v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 | 10  | `0x200000a` | `0x8000028` |
 | 11  | `0x200000b` | `0x800002c` |

-So, for each number, we would introduce 3 free positions.
-Why rotating 2 bits?
-Empirical testing across several work-sets showed this number was the best choice to minimize collisions.
+So for each pair of consecutive numbers, we would introduce 3 free positions in between.
+This modification was chosen because empirical testing across several work-sets showed that it worked best for minimizing collisions.

 [This hashing fix](https://chromium-review.googlesource.com/c/v8/v8/+/4428811) has landed in V8.